bookingcom/shipper/docs/operations/blocking-rollouts.rst

         type: user
         name: jdoe # This indicates that a rollout block was put in place by user 'jdoe'

-Copy this to a file called ``globalRolloutBlock.yaml`` and apply it to our Kubernetes cluster:
+Copy this to a file called ``globalRolloutBlock.yaml`` and apply it to your Kubernetes cluster:

 .. code-block:: shell